 Working at Macquarie University requires the right to work in Australia.
 Learn about your visa options and obligations.

-Temporary Work (Skilled) visa
+Temporary Skill Shortage visa

-Changes in your circumstances
+Changes in circumstances for TSS visa holders

 Please advise your HR Client Team of any change in your visa status or type, and circumstances including:

-- obtaining Australian permanent residency or citizenship
+- obtaining Australian permanent residency

 - a change in your personal circumstances